KaranveerB/moonlight-userChrome/README.md

 @import "custom/_megabar-disable.css";
 ```

+## Change favicon/close button behaviour
+Uncomment selected option in `_favicon-close.css`
+Option 0: favicon - no close button
+Option 1: no favicon - no close button
+Option 2: no favicon - always show close button
+Option 3: no favicon - close button on cursor hover (default)

 ## Disabling fork additions
-Certain additions in this fork can be disabled through slight modifiations in the files.
+Certain additions in this fork can be disabled through slight modifications in the files.

 ### Disable auto-hiding URL bar
 Comment out or delete the following line in `userChrome.css`: